Let me explain how we ended up with one of the coolest paper crafts I ever played with: a DIY Paper Cruiser.

 Tips & Tricks?

 Below I collected some tips and instructional videos from Paper Cruiser’s website.

 Did you know Paper Cruiser has recently made some free paper rock models that would suit the Landcruising Adventure Paper Cruiser perfectly.
 Get them here and be sure to check out the other free models as well.

 - Cut out parts.
 Use a hobby knife and cutting mat (or another hard surface) for the small parts.

 - Score all fold lines, pre-fold all folds before gluing.

 - Use common white glue, spread thinly, and pinch until it sticks.

 - Start at the back, begin to glue the tabs.

-- When body is complete, build chassis (if applicable) and glue to bottom of body.
+- When the body is complete, build chassis (if applicable) and glue to the bottom of the body.
 Use alignment arrows.

 - Make fenders and wheels.
 Attach to body.